tldr-pages/tldr/pages/common/sum.md

 `sum {{file}}`

-- Compute a checksum with System V-compatible algorithm and 512-byte blocks
+- Compute a checksum with System V-compatible algorithm and 512-byte blocks:

 `sum --sysv {{file}}`